ThoughtWorksInc/AS101-4-workshop/instructions/02_secret_scanning.md

    Your `.talismanrc` should allow you to commit file without warnings.

-1. Spend a few minutes experimenting with other (fake) secrets.
+1. Spend a few minutes adding other (fake) secrets.
 What does Talisman find?
 What does it miss?

 1. You can then unstage your changes and checkout all files to revert your local repository to its previous state.